MarcoIeni/release-plz/website/docs/config.md

 - If true, release-plz release will try to release your packages every time you run it (e.g. on every commit in the main branch). *(Default)*.
   :::warning
-  Note that in this case, every package is published as soon as you commit it.
+  In this case, every package is published as soon as you commit it.
   :::

 - If false, `release-plz release` will try to release your packages only when you merge the